IntrospectiveSystems/xGraph/ValidateModule/README.md

 test.json Format:
 {
-	State: {
+	"State": {
-		Pars: Required pars (key:value pairs) that allow the module to do it's job },
+		"Pars": Required pars (key:value pairs) that allow the module to do it's job },
-    TestCases: [
+    "TestCases": [
         {
-            Command: <Object> Command object to send
+            "Command": <Object> Command object to send,
-            Callback: <Object> Expected return command (Omit if no callback expected) }, ...
+            "Callback": <Object> Expected return command (Omit if no callback expected) }
     ]
 }